tum-pbs/pbdl-book/physgrad-hig.md

 ## Derivation

 As mentioned during the derivation of PGs in {eq}`quasi-newton-update`, the update for regular Newton steps uses the inverse Hessian matrix.
-If we rewrite its update for the network weights $\theta$, and neglect the mixed derivative terms, we arrive at the _Gauss-Newton_ method:
+If we rewrite its update for the network weights $\theta$, and neglect the mixed derivative terms, we arrive at the _Gauss-Newton_ (GN) method:

 % \Delta \theta_{GN} = -\eta {\partial x}.
 $$